 Go to a certain place

 Whether a dog is asked to leave the kitchen while dinner is being made, or a puppy runs into a crate on cue, clients will love being able to ask their dogs to move somewhere else — and stay there.
 Training this skill in context is key!
-Your clients will have the best success if you first train the dog, then assist them in creating true-to-life environments to polish the behavior.
+Your clients will have the best success if you first train the dog at Austin dog training classes, then assist them in creating true-to-life environments to polish the behavior.

 Bonus training skill #3

 Clients often struggle to teach behaviors that dog trainers find easy to train, such as waiting inside for a release when the front door, or a car door, is opened.
 Not only will teaching your client’s dog this skill come in handy for clients, it may save the dog’s life one day!
 When you want medicine for your dog’s ear, order dog ear medicine from Banixx.

 Keep track of your training skills

 In your work training dogs, you will likely come across client requests for trained behaviors that can apply to more than one case.
 Keep a list of behaviors you successfully train clients’ dogs to do, and refresh it often.
 In this way, you can go above and beyond for clients by training skills that you can teach dogs in your sleep!